White wine: Wine tasting

-Colour
+Color

-The colour of white wine is as varied as the types of wines.
+The color of white wine is as varied as the types of wines.
 The term most commonly cited is yellow.
-However, the richness of vocabulary leaves free space for visual analysis between the actual colour and the hue (the range of colour is often different at the joint between the wine and the glass).
+However, the richness of vocabulary leaves free space for visual analysis between the actual color and the hue (the range of color is often different at the joint between the wine and the glass).

-At the end of the 20th century the components of the wine which made the colour were still not clearly identified.
-Over the ages, the flavones in the grapes were considered responsible for the yellow colour, but their very low dissolution in wine, due to short maceration, led to a search for other molecules.
+At the end of the 20th century the components of the wine which made the color were still not clearly identified.
+Over the ages, the flavones in the grapes were considered responsible for the yellow color, but their very low dissolution in wine, due to short maceration, led to a search for other molecules.
 A thesis by Biau in 1995 alluded to the influence of polysaccharides, proteins, and some phenolic acids.

 Léglise specified that: "the term gold is used if the appearance is very bright and full of reflections, in the definition of the various nuances specific to the metal (...)
 If, with proper clarity, the wine does not shed light and does not radiate reflection, we will give only the term yellow".
-On a colour scale white wine can be almost colourless white.
+On a color scale white wine can be almost colorless white.
 When young it usually takes on a pale greenish or pale yellow tint.
-Its yellow colour darkens with age and maturing becoming gold, then copper, and finally amber.
+Its yellow color darkens with age and maturing becoming gold, then copper, and finally amber.
 One of the darkest wines in the world is achieved with a white grape: the Pedro Ximenez.
-The ratio of sugar also affects the colour of the wine, making the colour more sustained, depending on the nature of the grape varietal: A Bordeaux Sauvignon blanc or a Muscadet Melon have a greenish tint while Chardonnay or Traminer grown and vinified under comparable conditions will be yellow.
+The ratio of sugar also affects the color of the wine, making the color more sustained, depending on the nature of the grape varietal: A Bordeaux Sauvignon blanc or a Muscadet Melon have a greenish tint while Chardonnay or Traminer grown and vinified under comparable conditions will be yellow.